Health Care Guide Information

 Family History: People with a family history are at higher risk of developing thyroid cancer.

-Radiation Exposure: Patients who have been treated with radiation, especially radiations given to the head and neck are at greater risk of it.
+Radiation Exposure: Patients who have been treated with radiation, especially radiation given to the head and neck, are at greater risk of it.

-A diet Low or High in iodine: Thyroid cancer is caused due to low iodine levels in food or diet; on the other hand it could also be caused due to high consumption of iodine in diet.
+A diet Low or High in iodine: Thyroid cancer is caused due to low iodine levels in food or diet; on the other hand, it could also be caused due to high consumption of iodine in the diet.
 However, Diet balanced iodine ratio is necessary to prevent thyroid cancer.

-An Iodine Scan: After the treatment in the follow-up visit your physician will advise for an iodine scan.
+An Iodine Scan: After the treatment, in the follow-up visit, your physician will advise you to undergo an iodine scan.
 In which very low dose iodine will be given orally and scan your thyroid gland area.
-If the result is negative then there is no need further.
+If the result is negative, then there is no need for further.

 TSH and Thyroglobulin Levels after Thyroidectomy:

-Hence, thyroid cancer is treatable in its early stages and treatment depends upon the type and stage of the disease.
+Hence, thyroid cancer is treatable in its early stages, and treatment depends upon the type and stage of the disease.
 Early detection of signs and symptoms is very important for early diagnosis.
-Follow-up visits are very necessary for the reoccurrence of the disease.
+Follow-up visits are very necessary for the recurrence of the disease.

 Share this: